tarabassir/itemQ/README.md

 # itemQ
-Using radial basis function network, predict when a supply needs to be replenished.
+Using radial basis function network, this project predicts when a supply needs to be replenished.